mclevy/gfw_blog/WRI.GFW.blog.md

 ### Case Study

 We look at an example river basin located in central Mato Grosso, Brazil: a 10,887 km^2 headwater basin of the Alto Teles Pires River, a tributary to the Amazon River.
-Deforestation in this basin occurred prior to 2001, however minimal deforestation continued through 2012, and transitions from pasture to cropland continue today in this region.
+Deforestation in this basin occurred prior to 2001, however minimal deforestation occurred from 2001 to 2012, and transitions from pasture to cropland continue today.

 <img src="./WRI.GFW.blog_files/figure-html/unnamed-chunk-1.png" title="" alt="" style="display: block; margin: auto;" />